 More often, however, the immigrant fiancé wishes to apply for a green card after the marriage.
 This is possible using a process called Adjustment of Status.

-Adjustment of Status refers to the process of applying for a U.S. green card (permanent residency) within the United States.
-It involves filing a bunch of forms and documents with U.S. Citizenship and Immigration Services (USCIS) and attending an interview (both spouses, together) at a USCIS office.
+Adjustment of Status or "AOS" refers to the process of applying for a U.S. green card (permanent residency) within the United States.
+It involves filing a bunch of forms and documents with U.S. Citizenship and Immigration Services (USCIS), having fingerprints (biometrics) taken, and attending an in-person interview (both spouses, together) at a USCIS office.

-Because the K-1 fiancé visa is not renewable, the need to adjust status puts some time pressure on the couple.
+Because the K-1 fiancé visa is not renewable, the need to adjust one's status puts some time pressure on the couple.
 You'll need to not only get married before the 90 days is up, but make sure that you'll be able to receive an official certificate of your marriage from a local government office before submitting the adjustment application.
 (A church certificate or non-certified document won't be enough for USCIS.)

-And of course, you'll need time to prepare the various forms and documents, get translations of certain documents, and possibly get an attorney to help, at least with reviewing the completed packet for you.
+And of course, you'll need time to prepare the various immigration forms and documents, get English-language translations of certain documents, and possibly get an attorney to help.

 Be sure to also include a Form I-765 if the applicant would like to have a work permit (employment authorization document).

-The immigrant must also submit a medical examination report on Form I-693 (if the one done for the consulate is over a year old), a long form birth certificate (translated, if need be), a copy of the immigrant's I-94 Arrival/Departure Record, a copy of the I-129F petition approval notice, a copy of the marriage certificate, and two color photographs of the immigrant (passport style).
+The immigrant must also submit a medical examination report on Form I-693 (if the one done for the consulate is over a year old by this time), a long-form birth certificate (translated into English, if need be), a copy of the immigrant's I-94 Arrival/Departure Record, a copy of the I-129F petition approval notice from USCIS, a copy of the marriage certificate, and two color photographs of the immigrant (passport style, meeting DOS requirements).